microbit-foundation/dev-docs/hardware/powersupply.md

 of 30mA for when all on board peripherals are in use, leaving 90mA for circuits plugged into the edge connector.

-* When powered from a battery, the KL26 is not powered up (and note that the System LED will not light up when powered from battery)
+* When powered from a battery, the KL chip is not powered up and the system LED will not light up.

 * A low-Vf diode is used to switch between sources.
 The diode prevents back-powering of any source from any other source and means you can have a USB cable and battery pack connected simultaneously.